 First Home Owner Tax Breaks to Take Advantage of

 At First Home Buyers Direct, we know that buying your first home is not an easy feat.
 It can take years to save for your mortgage and a lot of research and hard work to find the right home for you.
-There are extra costs, zoning rules and sometimes application rejects.
-But, we also know that it’s not all hard work.
+There are extra costs, zoning rules and even Council applications that may be rejected.
+But we also know that it’s not all hard work.

-If you work from home, this may allow you to receive a break a tax time.
+If you work from home, this will no doubt allow you to receive a generous break at tax time.
 For renters and homeowners alike there is an opportunity to claim if you fit in any of these three categories:

 - You have a designated room or space in your home purely dedicated to the work you do at home.
 This can be a study or a spare room.

-- Lastly, if you run a business from home, and have no other office or work space outside of the home, you might also be able to claim a deduction.
+- Lastly, if you run a business from home, and have no other office or work space outside of the home, you will also be able to claim a deduction.

 Posted by First Home Buyers Direct on 09 December 2016 | 0 comments